Alexey-Kuzmenko/news-app/README.md

   - In **`master`** to send requests, I use AJAX technology with **`XMLHttpRequest()`**
   - In the second version, I use **`async/await`** construction with **`fetch()`**

-- I use a different API.
+- I use a different API
   - In the first example used **News API:** https://newsapi.org/
   - In the second example **Mediastack API:** https://mediastack.com/